 Spruce Grove Transit

-The City of Spruce Grove operates Spruce Grove Transit, which currently provides commuter transit service between Spruce Grove and Edmonton/Acheson, as well as local transit service within Spruce Grove, starting Tuesday, Sept.
-3, 2019.
+The City of Spruce Grove operates Spruce Grove Transit, which currently provides commuter transit service between Spruce Grove and Edmonton/Acheson, as well as local transit service within Spruce Grove.

 Commuter transit service

-Commuter transit service is available weekdays on Route 560, Route 561 and Route 562.
-A free commuter connector shuttle service (Route 566 and Route 567) is available to connect transit riders from Harvest Ridge and Spruce Village/Greenbury to the commuter transit service during peak morning and afternoon hours.
+Commuter transit service is available weekdays on Route 560 and Route 561.
+The free commuter connector shuttle service (Route 566 and Route 567) that connects transit riders from Harvest Ridge and Spruce Village/Greenbury to the commuter transit service during peak morning and afternoon hours has been temporarily suspended.

 Local transit service

 Local transit service is available on Route 568, which runs weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.

 Where do you want to go?

 - I want to travel between Spruce Grove and Edmonton/Acheson on the commuter transit service.

 - I want to travel within Spruce Grove on the local transit service.